space-physics/histfeas/README.rst

 -------------
 Calibration
 -------------

-The first program, rawDMCreader.py, accesses the raw camera data and averages the selected frames and writes the average as a FITS file
+# ``rawDMCreader.py``  accesses the raw camera data and averages the selected frames and writes the average as a FITS file

-The second line moves this FITS file to the user-selected calibration directory
+# The second line moves this FITS file to the user-selected calibration directory

-The third line uses my wrapper and post-processing based on Astrometry.net to make an HDF5 file of the mapping from each pixel to sky coordinates (ra/dec and az/el).
+# The third line uses my wrapper and post-processing based on Astrometry.net to make an HDF5 file of the mapping from each pixel to sky coordinates (ra/dec and az/el).

 cam0::